holland01/YAQ3R/README.md

 - Emterpreter is needed for emscripten_sleep_with_yield; you want this so you can mount the bundles in a worker and wait until they're finished before continuing execution on the main "thread"

+**4/5/16**
+Some things to keep note of:

+	- JS workers don't have access to Module

+	- The only way to simulate any semblance of decent blocking is to embed inline JS into the C++ source (as shown in worker_t::Await()), unless it's actually possible for the Emterpreter to get up and running (doubtful).

+	- ReadFile worker function appears to work; however, there are exceptions being thrown when the Traversal worker function is used afterward.
+Traversal is used during effect shader parsing...

+**4/6/16**

+It's become clear that this approach isn't worth it.
+A far better solution would be to pre-process the map data so that only what the map actually needs is accessible in memory.
+An RDBMS based solution would likely be the best approach for this.
+However, Emscripten doesn't seem to directly provide such a thing - apart from IDBMS.
+IDBMS may or may not actually be a viable solution.

+If IDBMS won't provide the necessary facilities, then modifying Emscripten directly may be necessary.
+Either way, for every map, it would be best to do the following for a given asset:

+- Define an entry for the asset.
+For example, an image asset would be represented in its entry form as a blob of its compressed binary data.
+Decompression could be accomplished at runtime, with a known format/compression method being a key component in the entry of the asset.
+Likewise, for effect shaders, the specific shader entries themselves would be considered an asset entry.

+- Create a table for each asset entry.
+Assign a unique index for each.

+As for the map files themselves:

+- Given a map file, assess which assets are necessary for the map to be loaded as intended.
+A list of indices for a type of asset may be possible, but its questionable whether or not this is a good fit for an RDBMS solution.
+Either way, every asset must be referred to from the map type itself.

+The "preprocessor" program should just read in every .bsp file and, using the above guidelines, create a new database with all of the data in a structured fashion.

+Technically speaking, it would be a good idea to incorporate some kind of detection mechanism which is capable of determining whether or not a .BSP map needs to be updated in an already existing database.
+However, for the sake of time, this should be considered low priority.